• Select By:

 Relational Architecture 19, 2012

-An interactive artwork that allowed participants’ voices to transform the sky over Philadelphia.
+“Open Air” (Relational Architecture 19) was an interactive artwork that allowed participants’ voices to transform the sky over Philadelphia.
 Using a website or a free iPhone app participants could record a voice message and listen to and rate other entries.
 The messages were played-back over the Benjamin Franklin Parkway using 24 powerful robotic searchlights that reacted, both in brightness and position, to the voice’s frequency and volume as well as to the phone's GPS location.
-View Details.

 Voice Array